OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 eBPF stands for extended BPF.
 This is an extended version of Berkeley Packet Filter available in recent Linux kernel versions.

-It provides more advanced features with eBPF programs developed in C and able to use structured data shared between kernel and userspace.
+It provides more advanced features with eBPF programs developed in C and capability to use structured data shared between kernel and userspace.

 eBPF is used for three things in Suricata:

 - eBPF filter: any BPF like filter can be developed.
 An example of filter accepting only packet for some VLANs is provided.
+A bypass implementation is also provided.
 - eBPF load balancing: provide programmable load balancing.
 A simple ippair load balancing is provided.
 - XDP programs: suricata can load XDP programs.
 A bypass program is provided.